turingschool/portfolios/template-markdown.md

 * [Number Guesser GitHub URL](https://github.com/hannahbare/numberguesser)
 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

-  Build a game where the user guesses a number between 1 and 100.
+- Build a game where the user guesses a number between 1 and 100.
-  Phase 4 is optional.
+- Phase 4 is optional.
 If you execute phase 4, create a separate branch in Git for that work for evaluation (using Git is an extra challenge – investigate how to initialize a Git repo and make a branch!
 We’ll go over how to do this in class in a few days, so this is a great time to investigate on your own).)

 ### Eval Comments
 (n/a)

 ### Eval Scores
-Functional Expectations
+1. Functional Expectations
-1. Novice: Application meets all of the expectations of phase one *Advanced Beginner: Application meets all of the expectations of phase two
+- Novice: Application meets all of the expectations of phase one
+- Advanced Beginner: Application meets all of the expectations of phase two
 2. COMP RECREATION / DESIGN
-  *Advanced Beginner
+- Advanced Beginner
-  *Proficient
+- Proficient
 3. HTML
-  *Advanced Beginner
+- Advanced Beginner
-  *Proficient
+- Proficient
-CSS
+4. CSS
-Advanced Beginner
+- Advanced Beginner
-Proficient
+- Proficient
-JS/jQuery
+5. JS/jQuery
-Advanced Beginner
+- Advanced Beginner
-Proficient
+- Proficient

 #### STATIC COMP1

 (My Static Comp1) [https://github.com/hannahbare/comp1]
 (Original Comp1) [http://frontend.turing.io/projects/m1-static-comp-1.html]

-INFO ABOUT PROJECT
+- This project is the beginning of our three static comp projects where we take an image of a website and recreate it.
+We were instructed to use the same design but with freedom to change the theme and color palette.
+This static comp is required to be responsive.

 #### STATIC COMP2

 (My static comp2) [https://github.com/hannahbare/comp2]
 (Original comp2) [http://frontend.turing.io/projects/m1-static-comp-2.html]

-This project was about creating a website with four cards in a row with two rows.
-I combined new knowledge of grid as well as traditional CSS in this project.
+- This project was about creating a website with two rows of four cards with specific details in the header as well as inside the cards.
+I combined new knowledge of grid and traditional CSS in order to accomplish this project.
+This static comp is required to be responsive.

 #### STATIC COMP3

 (My static comp3) [https://github.com/hannahbare/hb-comp-challenge-3]
 (Original comp3) [http://frontend.turing.io/projects/m1-static-comp-3.html]

-INFO ABOUT PROJECT
+- Static comp 3 was the last of the series of static comps which involved a much more intensive layout.
+This static comp is required to be responsive.

 ## C: Group Work & Projects